jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Implement `ApplicationType` enum
 - Create model extensions for Codable support

+**Execution Summary**: Implemented the core data models including ActivityRecord with GRDB and Codable support, along with ApplicationType and ActivityCategory enums for categorizing different activities.
+Created ActivityCategoryType for database usage and conversion between models.
+Added helpful Date extensions to simplify time-based calculations.
+The models ensure proper serialization for database storage and API communication. **DONE**

 ### Step 4: Activity Monitoring Service
 - Create `ActivityMonitorService` protocol
 - Implement `MacOSActivityMonitor` class for application tracking
 - Setup accessibility permission handling
 - Implement background processing with GCD

+**Execution Summary**: Created the ActivityMonitorService protocol and implemented the MacOSActivityMonitor class for tracking active applications.
+Added idle time detection, application window tracking, and categorization capabilities.
+Implemented the PermissionsHandler class to manage accessibility permissions required for monitoring.
+Integrated the monitoring service with the AppDelegate to track and display the current activity status using the menu bar icon.
+Used Combine for reactive programming patterns. **DONE**

 ### Step 5: Menu Bar Infrastructure
 - Create menu bar icon and basic UI
 - Implement app status indicator (productive/neutral/distracted)
 - Setup menu bar click handler
 - Create basic popup view structure

+**Execution Summary**: Enhanced the menu bar functionality with a comprehensive UI that displays the current activity status, productivity statistics, and application details.
+Implemented status indicators that change color based on the current activity category.
+Created a detailed popup with productivity metrics, progress bars, and quick action buttons.
+Added a category picker for re-categorizing activities.
+Used MVVM architecture with proper separation of view and business logic through view models that integrate with the activity monitoring service. **DONE**

 ## Phase 2: Activity Tracking and Categorization